Krasnodon: 21st century

-Since 2014, Krasnodon has been controlled by the Luhansk People's Republic (LNR), a Russian puppet state, and not the Ukrainian authorities.
+Since 2014, Krasnodon has been controlled by the breakaway Lugansk People's Republic (LNR), and not by the Ukrainian authorities.
 NATO released satellite data from 21 August 2014 and confirmed it showed a large column of armoured vehicles crossing into Ukraine from Russia through Krasnodon.

 In 2016, the city was renamed Sorokyne by Ukraine as part of decommunization reforms.
 However, the name change was largely symbolic due to Ukraine not controlling the city.
-Since 2022, Russia has claimed the city as part of the LNR, a federal subject of Russia, following its declared annexation of the region.
+Since 2022, Russia has claimed the city as part of the LNR, a federal subject of Russia, following the annexation of the region.

-In February 2023, LNR Head Leonid Pasechnik and Russian-installed mayor of Sorokyne Sergey Kozenko, and head of Krasnoyarsk Vladislav Loginov signed an agreement establishing Sorokyne (referred to in the documents as Krasnodon) and Krasnoyarsk as sister cities.
+In February 2023, LNR Head Leonid Pasechnik and Russian-installed mayor of Sorokyne Sergey Kozenko, and head of Krasnoyarsk Vladislav Loginov signed an agreement establishing Krasnodon and Krasnoyarsk as sister cities.
 Pasechnik said that the relationship will include "youth exchanges, infrastructure restoration, urban development, and sports development".
 Analysts see this as part of "wider government initiatives to erase Ukrainian identity among youth".
-The "youth exchanges" may be related to Russia's so-called "youth camps", in which Ukrainian children are "indoctrinate[d] with Russian political ideology".
+The "youth exchanges" may be related to Russia's youth camps, in which Ukrainian children are allegedly "indoctrinate[d] with Russian political ideology".
 On 25 September 2023, it was reported by both Ukrainian and Russian military sources that Ukrainian forces struck industrial facilities in Sorokyne.